shaselton/web-development/Creating an API playbook.md

 1. API key service generates an (these values cannot be viewed by the user once initally generated for security reasones):
 	1.1 API Key
 	1.1 API Secret

-NOTE: Please store these credentials in a safe place.
-For your protection, we will not show them again.
-If you misplace your API key, you should delete this API key and generate a new one.

-API Key: reBE7nRTCD96OVYn

-API Secret: aZD9hyQHjIxOFJtTkaC0bls3B6Q7hWw0